"PRINT QUALITY"??

 Well, Benchy isn't supposed to be easy to print beautifully, it is supposed to be hard to print beautifully.
 That's why and how it is a benchmark.
 I also use CHEPs cube and anything else someone can show has merit.
 The thing about Benchy is that everyone uses it and there's a lot of information about it, charts featuring it, etc. Great for the beginner like me.

 I only have experience with this Layerneer stuff, which came to me as part of an Amazon starter package (I swear to Ghu, it was the exact thing I needed, in that moment).
 Maybe I'd use it up faster if I printed more (I took more than a year off, whaddya want) Since I began using it, I've only had a model break loose once, and that was because it was a max-volum model with many supports, and when the bed was allowed to cool off as "normal", the model broke loose.
 A solution I haven't tried yet (because the print quality was ass too) is to leave the bed hot for the whole print.
+Next time.

-Here's a test print I did with a small kodama ornament, you can see it's got serious issues:
+Here's a test print I did with a small kodama ornament; you can see it's got serious issues.

-The first layer, in fact, all the layers look a little bit high, and should be smooshed flat against the bed just a little more.
-Okay, layer height needs to be tweaked in the slicer.
-I'll worry about that when I'm satisfied with the bed leveling, which is taking me some time because I am being anal about it, and because there is no screw in the center of the bed and there needs to be one.
+I'll worry about that stuff when I'm satisfied with the bed leveling, which is taking me some time because I am being anal about it, and because there is no screw in the center of the bed and it seems as if there needs to be one. >_<

-And an afterthought: I've got some soft PLA I haven't tried.
-It's yuge, as in 1.75mm and I haven't any nozzles that big.
-The fancy splitter nozzles for this application look like a good idea for such large filament... but I'm not feeling generous right now.
-In fact, I'm thinking of drilling out a spare nozzle and trying it... getting the nozzle smooth might be tricky.
-Not sure how I'd drill it given the lathe is currently in pieces.
+In fact, I'm thinking of drilling out a spare nozzle and trying it... getting the nozzle smooth around the hole >_> might be tricky.
+Not sure how I'd drill it either, given that the lathe is currently in several pieces.

 1 comment: